EndPointCorp/end-point-blog/2013/01/08/conversion-tracking-via-javascript.html.md

 _gaq.push(['_trackTrans']);
 ```

 But what happens when a single page with various JavaScript-driven UI updates drives a user to a conversion event via AJAX?
 All of the conversion events have to be triggered via JavaScript after the conversion event.
-After some experimentation and verification with Google's Developer Tools (Network) or Firebug's Net Tool, I've implemented the following tracking services and code in JavaScript upon a conversion event for our Ruby on Rails client [Mobixa](http://www.mobixa.com/):
+After some experimentation and verification with Google’s Developer Tools (Network) or Firebug’s Net Tool, I’ve implemented the following tracking services and code in JavaScript upon a conversion event for our Ruby on Rails client [Mobixa](https://web.archive.org/web/20130112044344/http://www.mobixa.com:80/):

 ### MSN Conversion